ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 To access paper attachments, you must be logged in and registered for the meeting.

 On the Cyclotron-Based Production of Technetium-99m Isotope: Codes Benchmark for the Production Yield, Feasibility in a Commercial Accelerator, and Autonomous Target Design

-Luis Fernando Salas Tapia (Harbin Engineering Univ.), Zhou Yang (CGN Isotope (Mianyang) Co.), Zhigang Li (Heilongjiang Institute of Atomic Energy), Tian Zhang (Harbin Engineering Univ.)
+Luis Fernando Salas-Tapia (Harbin Engineering Univ.), Tian Zhang (Harbin Engineering Univ.), Zhou Yang (CGN Isotope Co.), Zhigang Li (Heilongjiang Institute of Atomic Energy), Zhixin Liu (Heilongjiang Institute of Atomic Energy), Yi Wang (Heilongjiang Institute of Atomic Energy)

 Compact High gradient C-band Accelerators for Medical Accelerators

 Mitchell E. Schneider (Michigan State University), Sergey V. Baryshev (Michigan State University), Valery Dolgashev (Stanford Linear Accelerator Center), Ryan Fleming (LANL), Dmitry Gorelov (LANL), Emily Jevarjian (LANL), John W. Lewellen (LANL), Emillio Nanni (Stanford Linear Accelerator Center), Sami G. Tantawi (Stanford Linear Accelerator Center), Evgenya I. Simakov (LANL)

 Pattern Beam Production from Diamond Field Emitter Arrays (DFEAs) For Targeted Radiotherapy